You are here

-The Catalan conflict: background and scenarios after repressionon 4 October 2017
+The Catalan conflict: Background and scenarios after repression

 An interesting pattern emerges in memoirs of writers who experienced episodes of major political violence like civil or international wars: almost nobody saw it coming.
 One could feel that rhetoric was heating up, that positions were becoming incomprehensibly polarised.
 But the feeling that ‘the worst’ could never happen to us, not in our time, seemed to be quite widespread.
 Democratic and civil rights are sometimes given for granted.
 Public opinion tends to disregard signs of democratic regression.
 This is perhaps why the images of the Spanish police violently repressing peaceful voters of all ages last Sunday in Catalonia feel so profoundly surreal, unexpected, and frightening.

 The current conflict between Spain and Catalonia is a clash between two fundamentally different conceptions of democracy.
 One the one hand, the constitutionalist view argues that the legitimacy of the state relies on legal frameworks adopted via democratically institutionalised channels.
 According to this view, the function of the state is to provide security, stability, and public goods.
 This view, with distant echoes in Hobbesian and Weberian conceptions of the state, regards the provision of stability as superior to the potential chaos of volatile minority demands in public opinion.
 The main arguments used by this view is that Spain has scored comparatively well in economic and political development indexes so far, and that the Spanish Constitution voted in 1978 got overwhelming public support, also in Catalonia.